javascript-tutorial/en.javascript.info/1-js/4-object-basics/01-object/article.md

 }
 ```

 Note that all "for" constructs allow to declare the looping variable inside the loop, like `let key` here.

 Also, we could use another variable name here instead of `key`.
 For instance, `"for(let prop in obj)"` is also widely used.

 ### Ordered like an object

 Are objects ordered?
 In other words, if we loop over an object, do we get all properties in the same order that they are added in it?
+Can we rely on it?

-The short answer is: "ordered like an object": integer properties are sorted, others appear in creation order.
+The short answer is: "ordered in a special fashion": integer properties are sorted, others appear in creation order.
 The details follow.

 As an example, let's consider an object with the phone codes: